Master Sergeant Thomas A. Saunders

 2nd Marine Special Operations Battalion – Camp Lejeune, North Carolina

-Born in Bonn, Germany, a native of Williamsburg, VA and a 1999 graduate of Hargrave Military Academy in Chatham, VA, Master Sergeant Thomas Saunders enlisted in the Marine Corps in 1999.
-Following basic training, MSgt.
-Saunders attended the School of Infantry and was assigned to 2nd Battalion, 6th Marines aboard Camp Lejeune, NC.
-MSgt.
-Saunders was selected to go to Special Operations Command-Central and was assigned to a special operations task force participating in combat operations in Western Iraq.
-Upon return from deployment, MSgt.
-Saunders received orders to 1st Fleet Antiterrorism Security Team (FAST) in Norfolk, VA after attending the Basic Security Guard Course in 2004.
+Master Sergeant Saunders was born in Bonn, Germany.
+After graduating High School in Virginia, he enlisted in the Marine Corps and attended basic training in June of 1999.
+Following basic training, he attended the School of Infantry and was assigned to 2nd Battalion, 6th Marines aboard Camp Lejeune, NC.
+While with 2nd Battalion, 6th Marines, then Lance Corporal Saunders deployed twice with the 24th Marine Expeditionary Unit (Special Operations Capable) and participated in Operation Dynamic Response in Kosovo.
+He deployed with the 22d Marine Expeditionary Unit (Special Operations Capable), participating in Operation Enduring Freedom.
+Upon return from deployment, Sergeant Saunders was selected to go to Special Operations Command-Central and was then assigned to a special operations task force participating in combat operations in western Iraq for the early portion of Operation Iraqi Freedom.
+Sergeant Saunders returned to 2d Battalion, 6th Marines and then deployed to Okinawa, Japan for 10 months.
+He then received orders to 1st Fleet Antiterrorism Security Team (FAST) in Norfolk, Virginia after attending the Basic Security Guard Course in 2004.
+While in 1st FAST, Sergeant Saunders deployed

 On March 10, 2015, during a training exercise, MSgt.
 Saunders died in a Blackhawk Helicopter crash near Navarre Beach, FL.

-MSgt.
-Saundersโ€™ personal decorations include Joint Service Commendation Medal, two Navy-Marine Corps Commendation Medals, five Navy-Marine Corps Achievement Medals, Combat Infantry Badge, and five Good Conduct Medals.
+Master Sergeant Saunders decorations include (1) Bronze Star with Valor device, (1) Joint Service Commendation Medal, (2) Navy Marine Commendation Medals, (5) Navy and Marine Corps Achievement Medals, the Combat Infantry Badge, and (5) Good Conduct

-2022-06-23T16:42:09+00:00March 10th, 2015|
+2025-01-31T20:01:28+00:00March 10th, 2015|

 Go to Top